Email Us

 Map

-Date last modified: 10/29/07
+Date last modified:

 The following are guidelines for keeping important tax, financial and legal documents.
 When you are ready to discard sensitive papers, do so appropriately to protect your identity and security.
+Remember that when dealing with most taxation entities, the burden of providing adequate proof is on the taxpayer.

 • Tax Returns

 Keep indefinitely!
-They can be scanned and kept as electronic files on a CD.
+They can be scanned and kept as electronic files burned onto a CD.
 As long as the tax return does not involve fraud, tax evasion or substantial understatement of income, the IRS only has a three-year timeframe (from the filing date) in which to request proof of the numbers on the return.

 • Cancelled checks, Invoices, Statements and Receipts